raceintospace/raceintospace/README.md

     git clone https://github.com/raceintospace/raceintospace-nonfree

-Then copy `data/audio` directory from `raceintospace-nonfree` to:
+Then copy the `data/audio/music` directory from `raceintospace-nonfree` to:

-1. `data/` in the source code directory - if you're building the game from source, or
+1. `data/audio` in the source code directory - if you're building the game from source, or
-2. `data/` in the directory where you installed the game.
+2. `data/audio` in the directory where you installed the game.